 8. Trying to Save

 For example, if you don’t already have an emergency fund, you could try to put away some money every month until you have about three to six months of living expenses saved.

 Once you have a cushion for emergencies, consider contributing to a retirement account, such as a traditional or Roth IRA.
 The power of compound interest means investing early can translate into gains over time.
 The longer money is invested, the more time it potentially has to grow and withstand any volatility.

 9. Considering Passive Income

-As a fellow, you probably don’t have much extra time to take on a side hustle.
+As a fellow, you probably don’t have extra time to take on a side hustle.
 If you’re looking for ways to potentially boost your pay, consider looking into low-effort side hustles as sources of passive income, which can allow you to earn money without investing much time or energy.

 Examples include renting out your room or car, wrapping your car in ads, or creating an online course.
-It may require some up front effort, but if you can increase your cash flow without working too much, it could be worth it.
+It may require some effort up front, but if you can increase your cash flow without working too much, it could be worth it.

 10. Refinancing Your Student Loans

-Dealing with student loans, potentially from both undergraduate and medical school, can be challenging when you’re living on a medical fellowship salary.
+Dealing with student loans can be challenging when you’re living on a medical fellowship salary.

-When you refinance your loans—both federal and private—with a private lender, you typically get a new loan at a new interest rate and/or a new term.
+When you refinance your loans—both federal and private student loans—with a private lender, you typically get a new loan at a new interest rate and/or a new term.

 Depending on your situation, student loan refinancing can lower your monthly payment.
-Many online lenders consider a variety of factors when determining your eligibility and loan terms, however, including your educational background, earning potential, credit score, and other factors.
+Many online lenders consider a variety of factors when determining your eligibility and loan terms, including your educational background, earning potential, credit score, and other factors.